dmhenaopa/holberton-system_engineering-devops/0x00-shell_basics/README.md

 + 7-movethatfile: Move the file betty from /tmp/ to /tmp/holberton.
 + 8-firstdelete: Delete the file betty that is in /tmp/holberton/ directory.
 + 9-firstdirdeletion: Delete the directory holberton that is in the /tmp directory.
++ 10-back: Changes the working directory to the previous one.